top of page

 • Yes.
 The intake session helps determine whether a full assessment is likely to be beneficial.
 If Heather feels that an Adaptive Functioning Assessment isn’t necessary, she will explain this during the session so you can make an informed decision about proceeding.

-• An Adaptive Functioning Assessment measures practical daily living skills, including:
+• A Functional Capacity Assessment measures practical daily living skills, including:

 • Communication (understanding and expressing information)